Facts & Figures

 to the Lead Market

-In 2017, most of the companies in the Metropolitan Ruhr Area were active in the main market of urban construction & living (39,762 companies).
-In addition, the main market showed the second strongest turnover development compared to the other main markets (+3.7 %).
-This positive development is the result of the neighbouring services sector (+7.9 %), in particular the letting and leasing of own or leased property, buildings and apartments.
-In addition, the number of companies (+0.4 %) remained at a stable level compared to the previous year.
+In 2018, by far the most companies in the Metropole Ruhr were active in the lead market Urban Construction & Housing (40,272 companies).
+In addition, the lead market was able to show the third strongest turnover development compared to the other lead markets (+9.6 %).
+The reason for the positive development is the submarket of neighbouring services (+11.0 %), especially renting, leasing of owned or leased land, buildings and flats.
+In addition, the number of companies (+1.3 %) has increased slightly in the entire market compared to the previous year.
 If one compares the percentage increase in turnover, the submarket processes, materials: machines and tools (+40.5 %) has developed most dynamically, especially companies that manufacture construction and building material machines recorded strong turnover gains.